pietheinstrengholt/azure-ml-data-science-400/day-03/Hands-on-lab06.md

 Azure Synapse Analytics is an enterprise-grade analytics service and a one-stop-shop for all your analytical processing needs.
 Azure Synapse Analytics combines enterprise data warehousing, industry-leading SQL (both serverless and dedicated), Spark technologies, ETL/ELT pipelines, and deep integrations with other Azure services such as Power BI, Cosmos DB, and Azure ML.
 All of these integrations and capabilities are made available via a single user interface, Synapse Studio.
 The focus of this lab is to explore the integration of Azure Machine Learning with Azure Synapse Analytics.

 Contoso Hardware is in the business of building high-performing hardware modules for smart factory equipment.
 Contoso has partnered with many vendors to obtain critical compute components that provide processing power for initial signal acquisition and processing of vibration-related data, namely displacement (Peak to Peak), Velocity (Peak), Acceleration (True Peak), and High-Frequency Accelerations (RMS).
 This data is ultimately used for predictive maintenance functions, performing specific actions, and initiating alerts should failure conditions arise.
-Therefore, it is vital that Constoso Hardware's product yield the best performance possible for its form factor.
+Therefore, it is vital that Contoso Hardware's product yield the best performance possible for its form factor.

 Contoso Hardware Research and Development has been tasked with training a machine learning model that can quickly assess the estimated relative performance of a vendor compute module.
 Identifying the features that lead to a more performing compute module can assist in the design of new hardware and also the quick elimination of candidate hardware proposed by external vendors.
 Contoso Hardware has provided the following dataset structure to assist with this effort.